unibo-spe/spe-slides/content/extra/pps-ci-introduction/_generator.md

 * The Gradle build script is *a valid Kotlin script* (using the Gradle API)
   * (There is actually a kludge concerning the `plugins` and `buildscript` blocks)
-* Anything that has not a valid *Kotlin syntax* is not a valid Gradle build script
+* Anything that does not have valid *Kotlin syntax* is not a valid Gradle build script
 * *Kotlin* and *Groovy* picked as they enable *easy DSL creation*
 * The *feeling* is to just have *to configure* an existing software
     * *Declarative*, much like Maven plugins